kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-02-Accuracy-Precision-Recall.md

 It is so crucial, in a sense that the wrong metric can potentially trick you to believe that your model is good, or getting better when in reality it is not.

 I have a feeling that *accuracy* sometimes might be considered as "one metric to rule them all".
 However, this is not the case.
-One should choose which metric to use based on needs.
-What is trying to be achieved?
+Choosing a metric should be done after asking a number of questions:  What is trying to be achieved?
 What is the output of the model?
-What is the impact of your model to say that something belongs to some particular class (what is the consequence of this decision)?
+What is the consequence of its decision?
 What about your data?
 What kind of it do you have?
+Is it balanced?
 These are some essential questions that one should consider before doing anything else.

 This post introduces four metrics, namely: *accuracy, precision, recall, and f1 score*.
 None of these metrics are better, or worse than the other.
 The point here is to choose the right one for the problem you are trying to solve.
 Alright, let's get started then... :)